kevinmilner/cybershake-analysis/study_18_4_rsqsim_prototype_2457/site_hazard_USC_ASK2014_Vs30Simulation/README.md

 #### 3s Source Contributions
 *[(top)](#table-of-contents)*

+These plots show the contribution of each fault source to the hazard curves.
+The same set of sources are plotted for both simulation values (left) and GMPE values (right).
+Sources are sorted in the legend (and colored by) their contrubution in the simulation results at the **POE=4.0E-4** level, and only the top 10 sources are plotted.

+*NOTE: Source curves are not mututally exclusive.
+For the case of multi fault ruptures, a single rupture can be included in the curve for multiple sources*

 | **Simulation Source Contributions** | **GMPE Source Contributions** |
 |-----|-----|
 | ![Hazard Curve](resources/USC_curves_3.0s_ASK2014_source_contrib_sim.png) | ![Hazard Curve](resources/USC_curves_3.0s_ASK2014_source_contrib_gmpe.png) |

 #### 3s Simulation Curve Animation
 *[(top)](#table-of-contents)*

+This animation shows the affect of input simulation catalog length on the simulation hazard curve.
+Each frame adds an additional 10000 years of the catalog to the simulation (in both the simulation and GMPE curves).
+Previous results (for shorter sub-catalogs) are faded out.

 ![Hazard Curve Animation](resources/USC_curves_3.0s_ASK2014_animation.gif)